 You’ve just launched your new product or you just finished building a new website, and now you wonder what your customers think about those changes.
 You need product feedback, but can’t get it yet.
 We know the struggle.

-Also, can customer feedback really provide insights to improve your product?
+Also, can customer feedback really provide insights to help your company propel itself into product-led growth?

 Let’s see 6 ways you can approach this challenge.